Westford, Massachusetts: Transportation

 Freight travels daily through Westford over the tracks of the historic Stony Brook Railroad.
 The line currently serves as a major corridor of Pan Am Railways' District 3 which connects New Hampshire and Maine with western Massachusetts, Vermont, and New York.
 Interstate 495 also passes through the town, linking it to other parts of the state as well as New Hampshire.
-US-3 passes through the town, although the nearest interchanges are located in neighboring Tyngsborough (exit 34) and Chelmsford (exit 33).
+US-3 passes through the town, although the nearest interchanges are located in neighboring Tyngsborough (exit 88, formerly 34) and Chelmsford (exit 86, formerly 33).

 The LRTA 15 bus connects Westford along Route 110 with Chelmsford and the Lowell train station on the MBTA Commuter Rail Lowell Line.

 Local routes passing through town are Massachusetts Routes 110, 40, 225, and 27.